Sr. Aquatic Scientist (BC Ministry of Environment); Honorary professor (UBC Institute for the oceans and fisheries)

-My main interest involves understanding how society interactions with fish.
+My main interest involves understanding how society interacts with fish.
 These interactions are often negative for fish (fish entrainment, fish harvest, stocking) but can also be positive, both for fish and ecosystems (nutrient restoration, stocking) and society (recreational fishing).
 Often times, the results of these interactions are highly uncertain and complex.
-I use a combination of simulation models of social-ecological systems and statistical models to estimate the strength of these interactions.
+I use a combination of simulation models of social-ecological systems and statistical time-series models to estimate the strength of these interactions and make predictions on how populations will respond to mitigation.
 The overall goal is to better understand how to affect positive change and balance trade-offs among species, governments and values.

 To better understand the work that I have been involved in, feel free to explore this site, especially our research page and a list of publications that have come out of our work.
 If you would like to become involved in our work, please contact me.